bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 select, we can discuss the actual lifecycle of the `KillState` for a call into an `Instance` and see how these pieces begin to fit together.

-Because `KillState` only describe one call into an instance, an `Instance` may have many `KillState` over its lifetime.
+Because `KillState` only describes one call into an instance, an `Instance` may have many `KillState` over its lifetime.
 Even so, at one _specific_ time there is only one `KillState`, which describes the current, or imminent, call into the instance.

-Execution of a Lucet `Instance` begins with a default `KillState`: in the `Pending` domain, `terminable` set to `true`, and no `thread_id` as it's not currently running.
-When a call is made to `Instance::run`, or more specifically, `Instance::run_func`, the `Instance`'s bootstrap context is set up and `KillState::schedule` is called to set up last-minute state before the instance begins running.
-In implementation, the only state to set up is the instance's thread ID - we assume that the instance won't be migrated between threads without `lucet_runtime`'s cooperation, so the thread ID at this point can be safely retained.
+Execution of a Lucet `Instance` begins with a default `KillState`: in the `Pending` domain, `terminable` set to `true`, with no `thread_id` as it is not currently running.
+When a call is made to `Instance::run`, the `Instance`'s bootstrap context is set up and `KillState::schedule` is called to set up last-minute state before the instance begins running.

 `lucet_runtime` shortly thereafter will switch to the `Instance` and begin executing its bootstrapping code.
 In `enter_guest_region` the guest will lock and update the execution domain to `Guest`, or see the instance is `Domain::Cancelled` and exit.
-If the instance could run, we proceed into the AOT-compiled wasm.
-At some point, the instance will likely make a hostcall to embedder-provided or `lucet_runtime`-provided code; correctly-implemented hostcalls are wrapped in `begin_hostcall` and `end_hostcall` to take care of runtime bookkeeping including updating `execution_domain` to `Domain::Hostcall` (`begin_hostcall`) and checking that the instance can return to guest code, setting `execution_domain` back to `Domain::Guest` (`end_hostcall`).
+If the instance could run, we proceed into the AOT-compiled Wasm.

+At some point, the instance will likely make a hostcall to embedder-provided or `lucet_runtime`-provided code; correctly-implemented hostcalls are wrapped in `begin_hostcall` and `end_hostcall` to take care of runtime bookkeeping, including updating `execution_domain` to `Domain::Hostcall` (`begin_hostcall`) and afterwards checking that the instance can return to guest code, setting `execution_domain` back to `Domain::Guest` (`end_hostcall`).

 At some point the instance will hopefully exit, where in `lucet_context_backstop` we check that the instance may stop exiting (`KillState::terminable`).
 If it can exit, then do so.
 Finally, back in `lucet_runtime`, we can `KillState::deschedule` to tear down the last of the run-specific state - the `thread_id`.

 ## Implementation Complexities (When You Have A Scheduler Full Of Demons)